NASA-PDS/validate/src/site/markdown/operate/index.md

 ...
 ```

-It is importatnt to note that the tool supports either absolute or relative file references specified in a Checksum Manifest file.
+It is important to note that the tool supports either absolute or relative file references specified in a Checksum Manifest file.
 In the event that the file references are relative paths, the tool assumes that the target root is the base path of these file references.
 The _Parameter_ section of the Validate Tool Report will indicate the base path that the tool uses to resolve relative file references in a Manifest file.
 This is found under the setting _Manifest File Base Path_.

 The following command demonstrates performing Checksum Manifest file validation against the dph example archive bundle using its manifest file _bundle_checksums.txt_: